Chartered certified accountant

 Jobs are typically advertised as 'accountant' rather than 'chartered certified accountant'.
 Some employers will specify if they're looking exclusively for ACCA-qualified accountants (or ACA, CIPFA or CIMA qualified), while others will accept applications from accountants with any of these qualifications.

-A number of specialist recruitment agencies such as Accountancy Recruit, Lloyd Barnes and Robert Half handle vacancies.
+A number of specialist recruitment agencies such as Accountancy Recruit and Robert Half handle vacancies.

 Professional development

-After five years as an ACCA member, and dependent on the completion of continuing professional development (CPD), you're awarded the title of Fellow (FCCA).
-For details of relevant CPD activities see ACCA - Manage your CPD.
+After five years of continuous ACCA membership and completion of the required CPD, you're awarded the title of Fellow (FCCA).
+For details of relevant CPD activities, see ACCA - Manage your CPD.

 Career prospects